 Step One: Sewing the strips

 Here is the perfect opportunity to use your scraps.
 The strips need to be 60″ in length by 2″ wide.
-This lengths is enough to make a 22″ bag handle.
+This length is enough to make a 22″ bag handle.
 You can sew a few scraps together that complement your bag to reach the length required.
 I am using 2 different fabrics from my scraps.
 There is no need for this to be on the bias.

 Important Tip: For making bag handles